 Here are the answers I’m sure you’ve been dying to know.

-A lot of people come up to me at shows and conventions and simply ask, “What the heck is all of this stuff?”
+A lot of people come up to me at shows and conventions and simply ask, “What is all of this stuff?”
 Below is a quick response to the most commonly asked questions – and probably way more than you ever cared to know about me and the screen-printing process.

 1. Who are you?